Interior Dept. seeks to fire Park Police officers who fatally shot Bijan Ghaisar in 2017

 The Justice Department also paid for the defense of the officers in a civil wrongful death lawsuit filed by the Ghaisars in 2018, the union said.
 The officers have since been dropped from that suit, which remains pending against the Park Police, which is being defended by the Justice Department.
 The case was ready for trial last year, but when the criminal indictment was handed up in Fairfax, Hilton postponed it until the criminal case was concluded.

 Spencer sent an email to union members Monday night headlined, “Amaya & Vinyard — It Could Happen to You.”
 He wrote that “no one except for Lucas Vinyard, Alex Amaya, and the FBI have any idea what exactly happened that evening,” and that the officers did not have “the luxury of analyzing this video after the fact.”
-He said that “These are two of our brothers that have been hung by the mainstream media, the Department of Interior, and the National Park Service, even after being justified by a federal judge.”
+He said that “these are two of our brothers that have been hung by the mainstream media, the Department of Interior, and the National Park Service, even after being justified by a federal judge.”
 Spencer singled out The Washington Post for a “smear campaign” in its news coverage of the case.

 Shalton said the timing of the notice to the officers, on the anniversary of the shooting, “is no coincidence. … What the Department of Interior is doing is completely out of their legal authority.
 It’s not going to stand.”